Jung Jin-young (singer): 2012–present: Solo career

 Also, in 2018, a book named "K-pop makers" about the k-pop musicians market-movers was released.
 Jung was featured as one of the eight hidden gems and hidden producers of South Korea, together with Big Hit Entertainment Pdogg, SM Entertainment London Noise, Mystic Story Postino, CNBLUE Jong Yong-hwa, Urban Zakapa Kwon Soon-il and Super Freak Records Jinbo.

 On June 20, 2019, Jung enlisted in the military service and he returned to the industry on April 9, 2021.
 His first comeback drama was a well-received drama known as Police University (2021) which brought KBS drama viewership ratings back to a high of 8.5% at its highest and an average of 6.5% in the Mon-Tue 9:30 pm (KST) timeslot after the predecessor had a viewership rate hovering around 1–2%.

+In January 2022, Jung dubbed the character Johnny in Sing 2 and Sing 2 was the Top movie released by Lotte Entertainment when the COVID-19 pandemic just started its slow recovery.
+Out of the 200 movies listed in the South Korea box office for 2022, it was ranked 25th, an impressive effort as it was on the initial tip of the curve of recovery.

 On June 23, 2022, Jung launched his YouTube Channel and released a teaser video for Everything that inspires me, announcing that he would be releasing a series of no copyright music periodically so that people working in the creative works industry can use his music freely.
 Following that on June 25, 2022, he released It was a First Love, the first No Copyright Sound track.

+On 9 September 2022, Jung participated in the Young Actors' Retreat aka Youth MT which was released on OTT Viu which is available in 16 markets.
+It was notable that Jung's No-copyright-music such as "It Was A First Love" and more were featured in the variety show.